A practical introduction to ODE modelling in Stan for biological systems: Background

 \subsubsection{The No-U-Turn Sampler}

-NUTS extends HMC by addressing one of its main practical limitations: the need to choose the mass matrix $M$ and number of leapfrog steps $L$ in Eq.~\eqref{eq:leapfrog}, the latter of which determines the trajectory length $L \times\varepsilon$.
+NUTS extends HMC by addressing one of its main practical limitations: the need to choose the number of leapfrog steps $L$ in Eq.~\eqref{eq:leapfrog}, which determines the trajectory length $L \times\varepsilon$.
 We find ourselves in a Goldilocks situation.
 If the trajectory is too short, exploration is inefficient, but if it is too long, the sampler will eventually turn back on itself (i.e., U-turn) and waste computation.
 Borrowing an analogy from Lambert \cite{Lambert2018}, we can intuit that pushing the sampler too far along the posterior landscape may cause it to lose forward momentum and reverse direction as it climbs uphill, much like a sled that slows, stalls, and turns back when pushed too far up a slope (Fig.~\ref{fig:4}).
 NUTS avoids these U-turns by detecting when a reversal is about to occur and stopping the trajectory before the sampler actually turns back.
 Thus, in NUTS, the number of leapfrog steps varies between iterations and ranges from 1 to a prescribed maximum $L_{\max}$.
-Stan uses a NUTS algorithm that automatically tunes both the step size $\varepsilon$ and the mass matrix $M$ during warmup.
+Stan uses a dynamic HMC algorithm based on NUTS that automatically tunes both the step size $\varepsilon$ and the mass matrix $M$ during warmup.

 Thus moving from HMC to NUTS further improves exploration efficiency, but at the cost of additional computational complexity arising from adaptive path-building and termination criteria.
 Conveniently, Stan performs these computations under the hood, so this complexity is hidden from the user.
 As with HMC, NUTS requires the log-likelihood to be differentiable; however for ODE models this is not a limitation, as common ODE solvers provide built-in sensitivity calculations that compute parameter derivatives alongside the solution.